Location

 We'll cover essential chart types including bar charts, scatterplots, line charts, and choropleth maps, plus effective use of color and text, and storytelling techniques that help audiences understand and act on research findings.
 Through practical exercises with real datasets, participants will gain experience moving from exploratory analysis to presentation-ready visualizations that convey clear takeaways.

-Prerequisites: Basic familiarity with R is required.
+Prerequisites: This course uses the ggplot2 package and requires students to have basic familiarity with data manipulation in either R or Python.
+(Python users may access ggplot functions using the Plotnine library.)
 Some experience with ggplot2 is helpful but not required; we will teach the fundamentals and build from there.
-This workshop is intended for UX researchers, survey specialists, market researchers, and other professionals who need to communicate quantitative research findings to diverse audiences.
+This workshop is intended for any UX researcher, survey specialist, marketing researcher, or other professional who needs to communicate quantitative research findings to diverse audiences.

 Join us in the beautiful waterfront venue at Fort Mason for this live class from the Quant UX Association!
-(Note: this course is not available virtually.)
+(This course is not available virtually.)